ualib/agda-algebras/relations.lagda.rst

 ..
 FILE: relations.lagda.rst
 ..
-BLAME: William DeMeo and Siva Somayyajula
+AUTHOR: William DeMeo and Siva Somayyajula
 ..
 DATE: 23 Apr 2020
 ..
 UPDATE: 16 Jun 2020
 ..
 REF: Some of this file is simply a translation of the Agda standard library file Binary/Core.agda